 Preplanning the Unloading Process

-- Driver expectations- Do the drivers of the trucks coming onto site understand what is expected of them?
-Things such as entry point to the site, delivery times, speed limit, escort requirements, PPE requirements, truck and trailer requirements, phone numbers, hazards, etc. are just some items that need to be discussed with the trucking companies delivering materials.
+- Driver expectations- Do the drivers of the trucks coming onto the site understand what is expected of them?
+Things such as the entry point to the site, delivery times, speed limit, escort requirements, PPE requirements, truck and trailer requirements, phone numbers, hazards, etc., are just some items that need to be discussed with the trucking companies delivering materials.
 An effective way to communicate these items is to provide a journey management planning document to the trucking company stating any important information needed for the drivers.
-The drivers should then review and sign the document and have it with them when they come onto site.
+The drivers should then review and sign the document and have it with them when they come onto the site.
 It is necessary to state the importance of safety to the drivers while they are at your worksite.

-Common Hazards During Unloading Trailers
+Common Hazards When Unloading Trailers

 - Struck-by hazards are one of the biggest concerns during a work task that involves unloading a trailer.
-There can be many struck-by hazards including the actual load or moving equipment.
+There can be many struck-by hazards, including the actual load or moving equipment.

 - Caught-in or between hazards are present any time there is heavy equipment moving or the load is being moved.

-Unloading materials, tools, and equipment from a truck or trailer may seem like a straightforward process at face value, but there are many things to consider.
+Unloading materials, tools, and equipment from a truck or trailer may seem like a straightforward process, but there are many things to consider.
 Proper preplanning is a critical best practice in preventing incidents during this type of work task.
 Evaluate how you are currently unloading trailers and see what improvements can be made to make the task safer and go more efficiently.